-Using Laser Therapy For Periodontal Or Gum Disease
+Using for Periodontal or Gum Disease

 If you’re not familiar with periodontal or gum disease, it is a bacterial infection in the pockets and gums that surround and support the teeth.
 If caught in the early stage, called gingivitis, it can be reversed with a diligent oral care routine.
 However, anything beyond the stage of gingivitis requires professional treatment.
-Laser Therapy is used in conjunction with traditional treatment such as scaling and root planning.
-Lasers are now safely being used to decontaminate infected gum tissue around the tooth’s root while avoiding the healthy tissue prior to a dental cleaning.
+It is used in conjunction with traditional treatment such as scaling and root planning.
+They are now safely being used to decontaminate infected gum tissue around the tooth’s root while avoiding the healthy tissue prior to a dental cleaning.
 From there, they will remove the built-up tartar and plaque above and below the gum line.
 Next, using a different tool, they will smooth out any rough spots on your tooth above and below the gum line to lower the chance of future infections or bacteria.

-Benefits Of Laser Gum Disease Treatment
+Benefits of Laser Gum Disease Treatment

 - Lasers can accurately target diseased areas

 - It is less invasive meaning there is less bleeding, swelling, and pain

 - The healing and recovery times are shorter

 - While using laser therapy, it is easier to preserve the healthy tissue

 - Using a laser prior to your cleaning allows us to remove the bacteria and reduce the bacterial flow into your bloodstream

 Using to Treat Lesions